natenka/pyneng-book-en/docs/source/book/04_data_structures/7_tuple.rst

 --------------

-The tuple in Python is:
+Tuple in Python is:

 * a sequence of elements separated by a comma and enclosed in brackets
 * immutable ordered data type

 Roughly speaking, a tuple is a list that can’t be changed.
-I mean, the tuple only has reading rights.
+I mean, tuple only has reading rights.
 It could be a defense against accidental change.

 Create an empty tuple: